catskytw/QNAPFramework/README.md

 We provide a tool named QNAPObjectProxy based on NSProxy which reflects any selector of classes, thus we could insert any jointpoint into any target which could purify the logic in our methods.

 ###Debug Level:<br/>
 In QNAPFramework, we integreated the cocoaLumberjack project for debugLevel.
-Furthermore, the color console setting by cocoaLumberjack is implemented in `[QNAPCommunication settingMisc:]`.
+Furthermore, the color console setting by cocoaLumberjack is implemented in `[QNAPCommunicationManager settingMisc:]`.
 Of course, it works with the XCodePlugin, [XCodeColors](https://github.com/robbiehanson/XcodeColors) written by robbiehanson in XCode 4.x.
 ![image](https://raw.github.com/catskytw/QNAPFramework/master/Doc/ColorConsole.png)